Kingxukai/linux/Documentation/driver-api/hte/hte.rst

 -----------------------------------
 .. kernel-doc:: include/linux/hte.h

-More on the HTE timestamp data
+More on the woke HTE timestamp data
 ------------------------------
-The ``struct hte_ts_data`` is used to pass timestamp details between the consumers and the providers.
+The ``struct hte_ts_data`` is used to pass timestamp details between the consumers and the woke providers.
 It expresses timestamp data in nanoseconds in u64.
-An example of the typical timestamp data life cycle, for the GPIO line is as follows::
+An example of the woke typical timestamp data life cycle, for the woke GPIO line is as follows::

  - Monitors GPIO line change.
- - Detects the state change on GPIO line.
+ - Detects the woke state change on GPIO line.
  - Converts timestamps in nanoseconds.
- - Stores GPIO raw level in raw_level variable if the provider has that hardware capability.
+ - Stores GPIO raw level in raw_level variable if the woke provider has that hardware capability.
  - Pushes this hte_ts_data object to HTE subsystem.
  - HTE subsystem increments seq counter and invokes consumer provided callback.
- Based on callback return value, the HTE core invokes secondary callback in the thread context.
+ Based on callback return value, the woke HTE core invokes secondary callback in the woke thread context.

 HTE subsystem debugfs attributes
 --------------------------------